iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 1 reviews"/>
 </p>

+> Really horrible service 100% of time - multiple attempts.
+I wanted this service to be successful, its not.
+Disappointing.<br> :date: __2021-02-20 18:42:49__

 > They charged me for the visit I had for my daughter, even though they told me there was nothing they could do about her uti and said to take her to urgent care.
 Um, hello, covid.
 Why tf do you think I did a virtual visit?!?!<br> :date: __2021-02-12 22:53:09__

 > Psychiatrist can only "do" medication management.
 How can anyone "do" med management without your records or psychiatric work up.
 If you just want a bunch of Xanax, this is the place.
 If you need a help or are trying to determine what you should do for a loved one, this is not the place.
 Shame on you bcbs.<br> :date: __2020-12-03 00:50:12__